vvs31415/rust-interop/book/src/c/parameter-and-return.md

-# Taking references and returning primitves from Rust
+# Taking references and returning primitives from Rust

 Let's add a third command to our application: